isabella232/adobeio-codelabs-react-spectrum-crud/lessons/lesson6.md

 ### Loading indicator

 By default, we'll be showing a `ProgressCircle` to indicate that the App is loading.
-Meanwhile, the todo lists will be fetched using an [Effect Hook](https://reactjs.org/docs/hooks-effect.html) which will run only once when the App is mounted (and unmounted).
+Meanwhile, the todo lists will be fetched using an [Effect Hook](https://reactjs.org/docs/hooks-effect.html) which will run only once when the App is mounted.

 Once we've retrieved the todo lists, we're updating the todo list state and set the loading state to `false`.